prasoon2211/buildbot/master/docs/developer/metrics-service.rst

 .. py:class:: CaptureProperty

-   A placeholder for keeping track of the properties a user wants captured as mertics.
+   A placeholder for keeping track of the properties a user wants captured as metrics.
    It takes two arguments:

    * ``builder_name``: The name of builder in which the property is recorded.
-   * ``property_name``: The name of property needed to be recoreded as a metric.
+   * ``property_name``: The name of property needed to be recorded as a metric.

-   It is available in the configuration as ``metrics_service.CaptureProperty`` A list of :class:`CaptureProperty` intances is passed to a storge backend for filtering out the build properties that are sent to :class:`MetricsService`.
+   It is available in the configuration as ``metrics_service.CaptureProperty`` A list of :class:`CaptureProperty` instances is passed to a storage backend for filtering out the build properties that are sent to :class:`MetricsService`.